-In response to articles about the project in the Nautilus Telegraph, Nautilus members sent in a number of questions, which are answered in detail below by Olu Tunde, Nautilus director of finance.
+Following previous articles in the Nautilus Telegraph, Nautilus members sent in a number of questions about the project, which are answered in detail below by Olu Tunde, Nautilus director of finance.
 (An edited version of these answers appeared in the June 2016 edition of the Telegraph.)
 Further updates on progress will be given as information becomes available.

 No. The credit union will be totally independent from the union; it is a separate legal entity and must conduct its affairs accordingly.